-10 If this refers to God's temple in Jerusalem, it has yet to be rebuilt.
+5 If this refers to God's temple in Jerusalem, it has yet to be rebuilt.
 (All the pieces are ready, and with modern technology it can be erected in 24 hours.)

-Evidently eschatology was in the roster of subjects that Paul normally covered in his teaching.
+6 Evidently eschatology was in the roster of subjects that Paul normally covered in his teaching.

-12 The man of sin.
+7 The man of sin.

-13 Why 'mystery' and why 'the' lawlessness?
+8 Why "mystery" and why "the lawlessness"?
 After Christ's victory on the cross, demonstrated by His resurrection, and His taking back the 'keys' (Revelation 1:18), Satan had to go 'underground'.
-He is behind all human lawlessness and foments it in all sorts of ways, but his master plan is under wraps, hence a 'mystery'.
+He is behind all human lawlessness and foments it in all sorts of ways, but his master plan is under wraps, hence a "mystery".

-14 Perhaps more literally, 'gets Himself out of the middle' (the verb γινομαι is inherently middle in voice).
+$^{^9}$ Perhaps more literally, 'gets Himself out of the middle' (the verb γ ινομαι is inherently middle in voice).
 I would say that the Holy Spirit is the only one who satisfies the description.

-15 Note that "His coming" is subsequent to the revelation of the man of sin and the events he will usher in, and that revelation is subsequent to the departure of the Restrainer.
-So if the Rapture is linked to the Restrainer's departure, the Lord's "coming" is a distinct, subsequent occurrence.
+10 Note that "His coming" is subsequent to the revelation of the man of sin and the events he will usher in, and that revelation is subsequent to the departure of the Restrainer (even if virtually simultaneous).
+So if the Rapture is linked to the Restrainer's departure, the Lord's "coming" (here in verse 8) is a distinct, subsequent occurrence.